t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * no ethical misalignment
 * no identity drift

-This is the *semantic glue* of ANGELA.
+This is the *semantic glue* of AURORA.

 ---